-- 1. Meet general admission requirements. - Those who are not of an English speaking country must furnish the office of Admissions and Records score reports indicating acceptable scores on the Test of English as a Foreign Language (TOEFL). - The TOEFL may be waived for foreign students who have attended another college or university with the completion of all freshman English courses (six hours) with a 2.0 grade point average or better. - 4.
-Each student must present documented proof of available financial support. - 5.
-Copiah-Lincoln Community College will not provide on-campus housing for foreign students unless all U.S. citizen housing needs are met and there is still additional housing available. - All transcripts must be evaluated and certified by a reputable American transcript evaluation service.
+- Meet general admission requirements. - Those who are not of an English speaking country must furnish the office of Admissions and Records score reports indicating acceptable scores on the Test of English as a Foreign Language (TOEFL). - The TOEFL may be waived for foreign students who have attended another college or university with the completion of all freshman English courses (six hours) with a 2.0 grade point average or better. - 4.
+Each student must present documented proof of available financial support. - All transcripts must be evaluated and certified by a reputable American transcript evaluation service.

-After the prospective student has met the above requirements, the admissions application will be referred to the Special Admissions Committee.
-If admitted, the college will issue an I-20, which will enable the student to request a change to F-1 status to enter the United States legally and attend college.
+If the prospective student meets all the above requirements, the college will issue an I-20, which will enable the student to request a change to F-1 status to enter the United States legally and attend college.
 International students will be charged out-of-state tuition.